-This type of condition is related to dog allergies: it can be a reaction to pollen, insect bites, plants, or food and medication and manifests as itching, inflamed skin, or rashes.
+This type of condition is related to dog allergies: it can be a reaction to pollen, insect bites, plants or food and medication and manifests as itching, inflamed skin or rashes.
 Unfortunately, dog allergies are becoming a more common problem for pets nowadays, and it’s not rare to hear about pooches developing allergies to kibble or having a reaction to a flea bite, for instance.
-If there’s no rash, it’s certain that your pet will be itchy – which leads to incessant scratching and biting and inflamed skin, bald spots, hot spots, etc.
+If there’s no rash, it’s certain that your pet will be itchy, which can lead to incessant scratching, biting, inflamed skin, bald spots, hot spots, etc.

 - Hot spots

-These painful, oozing lesions are also known as acute moist dermatitis- and are caused by your pet licking, chewing or scratching a spot on his body.
+These painful, oozing lesions are also known as acute moist dermatitis and are caused by your pet licking, chewing or scratching a spot on his body.
 This means that hot spots can be a result of any type of irritation that prompts your pet to react in this manner.
-It’s important to react quickly to stop the hot spots from spreading because if your pet continues irritating the already inflamed area, it will inevitably worsen.
+It’s important to react quickly to stop the hot spots from spreading.
+If your pet continues irritating the already inflamed area, it will inevitably worsen.

-Yes, dog dandruff is a real thing: and it can be caused by a number of conditions.
+Yes, dog dandruff is a real thing, and it can be caused by a number of conditions.
 Seborrhea is characterized by irritated flaky skin that can be either dry or oily.
-In some dog breeds, seborrhea is inherited – Cocker Spaniels, Bassets, and Westies are those that often deal with dandruff because of their genetics.
-On the other hand, dogs can also have secondary seborrhea which is a symptom of an underlying medical problem, such as hormonal imbalance, allergies, or parasites- to name a few.
+In some dog breeds, seborrhea is inherited.
+Cocker Spaniels, Bassets and Westies are breeds that often deal with dandruff due to their genetics.
+On the other hand, dogs can also have secondary seborrhea, which is a symptom of an underlying medical problem such as hormonal imbalance, allergies or parasites.

-When hearing the name ringworm, people often think that this skin condition is caused by a parasite- but it’s actually a fungal infection.
-It is characterized by the appearance of raised red rings on the skin, caused by contact with an infected person, animal, or objects contaminated by the ringworm-causing fungi.
+When hearing the name ringworm, people often think that this skin condition is caused by a parasite, but it’s actually a fungal infection.
+It’s characterized by the appearance of raised red rings on the skin caused by contact with an infected person, animal, or objects contaminated by the ringworm-causing fungi.
 Highly contagious, ringworm will make your pet’s skin scaly and inflamed and their coat brittle.
 It’s important to note that humans can contract this fungal infection from dogs (and vice versa) and it’s crucial to follow the right steps to avoid further contagion.

 Otherwise known as hair loss, canine alopecia can be partial or complete, meaning that your pooch might lose all of his coat or have bald patches all over.
 It can be either gradual, with hair loss occurring little by little or acute, when your pet loses his hair (or parts of it) seemingly overnight.
-Alopecia is usually caused by hormonal disbalance, fungal or bacterial infections, or parasites.
+Alopecia is usually caused by hormonal imbalance, fungal, bacterial infections or parasites.

 This skin disease can be caused by various types of mites and comes in two different forms, scabies (highly contagious among dogs) and demodex (caused by a compromised immune system).
 Mange presents as scaly and crusty skin that’s painful and extremely itchy, and partial or complete hair loss.
 This type of skin condition is usually seen in strays or neglected dogs.

-Even though all of these skin and coat conditions are different both in their causes and symptoms – as well as treatment types – each of them could be somewhat helped with dog coat and skin supplements.
-The supplements might not cure your pet (that’s why it’s crucial to see a vet for their right diagnosis and treatment), but they can help speed up the healing process by promoting hair growth and healthier skin.
+Even though all of these skin and coat conditions are different both in their causes and symptoms – as well as treatment types – each could be helped with dog coat and skin supplements.
+The supplements might not cure your pet (that’s why it’s crucial to see a vet for the correct diagnosis and treatment), but they can help speed up the healing process by promoting hair growth and healthier skin.

 What to look for in dog coat and skin supplements

-Dog coat and skin supplements can really make a difference for your pet – but only if you know which one to choose.
-Not all supplements are equally effective and some of them are tailored for specific issues, so it’s important to pay attention to all the important details before choosing one for your pet.
+Dog coat and skin supplements can really make a difference for your pet, but only if you know which one to choose.
+Not all supplements are equally effective and some are tailored for specific issues, so it’s important to pay attention to all the important details before choosing one for your pet.
 These are the most important factors to consider when buying dog coat and skin supplements:

-There are so many different supplement formulas out there: some use fish oil as an active ingredient, others hemp, colostrum, or coconut oil, and some combine a few of the active ingredients together for increased potency.
+There are so many different supplement formulas out there.
+Some use fish oil as an active ingredient, others hemp, colostrum or coconut oil, and some combine a few active ingredients together for increased potency.
 While many of these ingredients have a known beneficial effect on the skin, not all of them work the same, so it’s important to do some research before buying.
-The choice is yours – make sure that you have your pet’s potential food sensitivities in mind when picking, though.
+The choice is yours, but be sure to have your pet’s potential food sensitivities in mind when making your selection.

 - Delivery method

-It’s not always easy getting your pooch to take his meds – and supplements fall into the same category.
-If your dog is a picky eater or generally dislikes anything that reminds him of bitter or difficult-to-swallow medicine, you’ll have to get crafty to ensure they take their dog coat and skin supplements.
-Luckily, they come in all kinds of forms- from liquids and powders that you can mix in your pet’s food to flavored chewables that taste like a treat and everything in between.
-You know your pooch the best so choose according to his preferences.
+It’s not always easy getting your pooch to take his meds, and supplements fall into the same category.
+If your dog is a picky eater or generally dislikes anything that reminds him of bitter or difficult-to-swallow medicine, you’ll have to get crafty to ensure they take their supplements.
+Luckily, they come in all kinds of forms, from liquids and powders that you can mix in your pet’s food, to flavored chewables that taste like a treat and everything in between.
+Of course you know your pooch the best, so choose according to his preferences.

-Unfortunately, dog supplements are not as regulated as pet pawrents would want them to be, so it’s important to only buy those that have some form of safety reassurances – it could be FDA approval, the fact that they are made from natural ingredients, or produced in the USA.
-Steer clear from cheap and dubious supplements that have no official confirmation that they are safe for dog use- it’s worth spending a few bucks more (sometimes not even that) if it means you’re not risking your pet’s health.
+Unfortunately, dog supplements aren’t as regulated as pet parents would want them to be, so it’s important to only buy those that have some form of safety reassurances.
+It could be FDA approval, the fact that they’re made from natural ingredients, or produced in the USA.
+Steer clear from cheap and dubious supplements that have no official confirmation that they’re safe for dog use.
+It’s worth spending a few bucks more if need be to make sure you’re not risking your pet’s health in any way.